 Partner Mark Weaver is an experienced litigator and legal advisor who has successfully represented thousands of clients.
 Whether it’s presenting a complex case to a jury or arguing in front of the Ohio Supreme Court, Mark uses creative persuasion, piercing logic, and his understanding of the law to bring about the best possible results for his legal clients.

 Prior to entering private practice, Mark was the Deputy Attorney General of Ohio.
 Serving on the Attorney General’s Executive Staff, he helped manage the work of a legal office with 50,000 cases and 1,400 employees.
-Working with his colleagues in that office, he represented the state in several high profile legal matters including the lawsuit against the tobacco industry, the Microsoft antitrust case, and several death penalty cases
+Working with his colleagues in that office, he helped represent the state in several high profile legal matters including the lawsuit against the tobacco industry, the Microsoft antitrust case, and several death penalty cases.

 Mark also regularly practices in government and election law.
 He’s represented numerous judges, local government officials, and state lawmakers.
-He’s provided legal and litigation advice to the Ohio Secretary of State, the Ohio Auditor of State, and the Ohio Treasurer of State.
-He’s also teaches Election Law at the University of Akron.
+He’s provided legal and litigation advice to the Ohio Attorney General, the Ohio Secretary of State, the Ohio Auditor of State, and the Ohio Treasurer of State.
+He’s also taught Election Law at the University of Akron.

 Many business leaders hire Mark to assist when complex legal matters become high profile issues in the news media.
 His knowledge of the ethical issues surrounding what litigants are permitted to say in the press and social media helps his clients win both in the court of law as well as the court of public opinion.
 He teaches Crisis Communications and Advanced Social Media at the School of Government at University of North Carolina Chapel Hill and the John Glenn College of Public Affairs at The Ohio State University.

 Mark is often asked to act as a Special Prosecutor in criminal cases around the state.
 In the courtroom presenting to a jury and in courts of appeals defending convictions, Mark has prosecuted murderers, rapists, child molesters, and other violent criminals.
-To date, Mark has prosecuted crimes in ten Ohio counties.
+To date, Mark has prosecuted crimes in ten Ohio counties, including prosecuting a serial killer whom he helped send to death row.
 He teaches Criminal Procedure and Constitutional Law to the Ohio Public Safety Leadership Academy and has been a featured speaker to the Ohio Prosecuting Attorneys Association, the Ohio Association of Chiefs of Police, and the Pennsylvania District Attorneys Association.

 While Mark has practiced law in Ohio for more than two decades, he previously worked and practiced in both Washington, D.C. and his native state of Pennsylvania.

 Mark is the author of the book “A Wordsmith’s Work,” which has been favorably reviewed by the Ohio State Bar Association and others.
-He and his wife Lori are the proud parents of two children.
+He and his wife Lori raised two children.

 Baldwin’s Ohio Administrative Law Handbook, Public Records and Open Meetings Chapter, Annual edition 2003-present Ohio Attorney General’s Guide to Public Records and Open Meetings law, 1995-2002 Mark has authored guest editorials on legal topics in many national publications, including: